Optical skyrmions and other topological quasiparticles of light

 \textbf{ Potential applications}\\[2pt]

-The intriguing features of optical skyrmionic textures can be summarized as: (i) ultrasmall: the spatial size of a skyrmion can be realized with deep-subwavelength features~\cite{du2019deep,davis2020ultrafast,dai2020plasmonic}; (ii) ultrafast: the skyrmion texture can be transitorily resolved at femtosecond scale and at optical single-cycle field level~\cite{dai2020plasmonic,shen2021supertoroidal}; (iii) diversity of topologies: the vector textures of skyrmions can be characterized by multiple topological numbers and can be extended to unlimited higher dimensions~\cite{shen2021topological,shen2021generation}.
-The ultrasmall and ultrafast features play an important role in developing applications of super-resolution imaging and metrology beyond the diffraction limit.
-The diversity of particle-like topologies allows consideration of the particle physics and condensed matter physics effects in optics in order to study light-matter interactions for quantum and topological technologies.\\[4pt]
+\\ The important features of optical skyrmionic textures can be summarized as: (i) ultrasmall- the spatial size of a spin-skyrmion features can be realized on a deep-subwavelength scale as the spin is not subject to diffraction ~\cite{du2019deep,davis2020ultrafast,dai2020plasmonic}; (ii) ultrafast- the skyrmion texture can be resolved on femtosecond scales and at optical single-cycle field level~\cite{dai2020plasmonic,shen2021supertoroidal}; (iii) diversity of topologies- the vector textures of skyrmions can be characterized by multiple topological numbers and extended to higher dimensional cases~\cite{shen2021topological,shen2021generation}; (iv) topological protection- the topology of a photonic skyrmion texture can be very stable and resilient to disorder and perturbation in complex media unless catastrophic events~\cite{liu2022disorder,nape2022revealing}.
+The ultrasmall and ultrafast features play an important role in developing applications in super-resolution imaging and metrology beyond the diffraction limit.
+The diversity and stability of particle-like topologies allows consideration of the particle physics and condensed matter physics effects in optics in order to study and tailor light-matter interactions for quantum and topological technologies.\\[4pt]